exercism/javascript/exercises/concept/high-score-board/.docs/instructions.md

 Create a function `createScoreBoard` that creates an object that serves as high score board.
 The keys of this object will be the names of the players, the values will be their scores.
-For testing purposes you want to directly include one initial entry in the object.
+For testing purposes you want to directly include one entry in the object.
-There should player `The Best Ever` with a score of `1000000` already on the board.
+This initial entry should consist of `The Best Ever` as player name and `1000000` as score.

 ```javascript
 createScoreBoard();